 Alexander Perry received his PhD and Masters in Engineering from the University of Cambridge, England, in 1992.
 While with Rank Xerox Engineering Group and EuroPARC (now Xerox Research Centre Europe) in Cambridge, he twice received a Xerox Corporate Achievement Award for his pioneering work in user interface development and process simulation.
 After completing research to develop new techniques for precision electromagnetic characterization of superconductors, he joined Quantum Magnetics in 1992 to become the lead engineer in the development of several electromagnetic sensing and cryogenic control product lines that were being developed under contract.

-Dr Perry is a senior member of the IEEE and the Consultants Network in San Diego.
+Dr Perry is a senior member of the IEEE.
 He provides technical assistance with real time signal processing and electronic instrumentation.
 He has published in various peer reviewed journals and through conference presentations.

 He is certified as an administrator for Linux and GNU systems.
 He applies the real-time and microcontroller extensions, which allow standard Linux tools to target embedded systems, where their flexibility and configurability are most needed.